akvo/akvo-flow-docs/docs/fieldapp2.0/1-phone-requirements.rst

 Calibrate GPS
 -------------
-Every time the phones are moved more than 600 miles (500 kilometers) from the last location where they were calibrated, the GPS system needs to be re-calibrated to ensure GPS coordinates are accurate.
+Every time the phones are moved more than 500 km, the GPS system needs to be re-calibrated to ensure GPS coordinates are accurate.

 The calibration can be done with or without a SIM card in the phone.

-If the SIM cards and APN are set correctly on the phone, the calibration process takes only a few minutes.
+If the phone has a working data connection, either through Wi-Fi or using a SIM card, the calibration process takes only a few minutes.
 If these are not set correctly, it can take up to 30 minutes.

-You need to install the free App ‘GPS Status & Toolbox’ from the Playstore.
+An easy way to check if the GPS is callibrating correctly is to use the free app ‘GPS Status & Toolbox’, which can be installed from the Playstore.
+An alternative way of installing the app is described here: :ref:`installing_gps_tools`

 **To calibrate GPS:**